mekhi31/ESCAPE-THE-GIANT-CAVE/README.md

 story, characters's,mechanics

-there was a explorer's that got lost in a cave and had to get out the cave and past obsticles befor midnight
+there were some explorer's that got lost in a cave and had to get out of the cave and past obstacles before midnight

 bob,kevin,stewart